ilosamos/sattracker/README.md

 # Earth and Orbit

-Earth and Orbit (working title: sattracker) is an ios swift project for visualising the earth and stuff that's orbiting it.
+Earth and Orbit (working title: sattracker) is an ios swift project for visualising the earth and stuff that's orbiting it using SceneKit.

 ![Screenshot](./screenshot.png "Screenshot")